Community programs in parks

 • must be 18 years of age or older, with preference given to those living, working or studying in the Kitchener-Waterloo area

-• willing to work cooperatively with other working group volunteers and city staff
+• willing to work cooperatively with other volunteers and city staff

-• available for monthly meetings and to assist at monthly events and activities on weekends or weekday evenings from May to October
+• available for monthly meetings and to assist at a minimum of one community event and/or stewardship activity on weekends or weekday evenings each month

-• able to undertake moderate physical exertion at events and stewardship activities
+• able to undertake moderate physical exertion such as standing at a display booth and carrying display materials, and planting vegetation in natural areas.

 Community vegetable gardens